corda/accounts/docs.md

 ### How do we mix workflows with accounts and non-accounts?

+For now, in the interests of simplicity, we would suggest that if you need to use accounts then use accounts on all nodes on your business network.
+For a node that doesn't _need_ to use accounts then you can just set up a "default" account for that node.

+*Writing your CorDapp if you want to have some nodes not using accounts*

 This is a bit tricky for now.
 You'll need to update your flows with logic to determine if a state participant/owner is an account holder, or not.
 This can be done using the `AccountService` APIs.
 If so, then some additional steps should be taken to share the required `AccountInfo`s and `PublicKey` mappings with other nodes that need to see them.